Frequently Asked Questions

 Immediately after receiving the notice from Island Hospital and understanding the implications, members of the Catherine Washburn Medical Association (CWMA), the non-profit volunteer board that owns the clinic building and much of the equipment, began working with Dr. Robert Wilson, clinic staff, and community members to find a new model of management that would meet the community’s health needs.
 Through this research, it soon became apparent that whether the clinic found a new partner or went independent, keeping it in operation would require ongoing financial support from the Lopez community.

-The annual tax for property owners is $0.75 per $1,000 assessed property value.
+The annual tax for property owners may vary, but is limited to $0.75 per $1,000 assessed property value.

 The transition from a Clinical Services Agreement (CSA) with Island Hospital to UW Medicine is a complex process.
 These are some of the tasks that had to be completed before UW Medicine could begin providing services at Lopez Island Clinic: